squishlab/PhysH308/assignments/wk7.md

 ## Reading:
 Taylor, 7.5-7.10, excluding 7.9 (magnetism)

-As you come back from Fall break, I recommend reviewing examples from chapter 7.5 to refresh your memory on Langrangians :) - Dylan
+As you come back from Fall break, I recommend reviewing examples from chapter 7.1-4 to refresh your memory on Langrangians

+# Assignment:
 You may work together and get help from other students.
 Your solutions must be written in your own words, without looking at someone else's solutions while you write them.

-Don't forget the criteria we are looking for in your solutions (see the coursework evaluation checklist).
+Don't forget the criteria we are looking for in your solutions (see "expectations").

-In order to make sure you get your context and meaning points, next to your answers, please put a “c” with a circle around it for context, and an “m” with a circle around it for meaning.

-## Assignment:

-# For class on Wednesday:
+## For class on Tuesday:

-1. 7.37 & 7.38 (Finish from last week)
+1. 7.14
-2. 7.41
+2. 7.37

-# For class on Friday:
+# For class on Thursday:

 1. 7.46
-2. 7.52
+2. 7.38